 Our Current Home Vermicomposting Worm Farms

 I’m going to talk about a few products here, but this is not a sponsored post.
 These are the worm farming products we personally selected, bought, and currently use at home based upon our space and conditions in our own family garden.
 They have pros but also cons, and I’ll talk about both.
+This isn’t a sponsored post, we’re just sharing what we’re currently experimenting with in our home garden.

 The Hungry Bin

-After a lot (a LOT) of deliberation, we opted for a Hungry Bin as our primary worm farm.
+After a lot of deliberation, we opted to buy a Hungry Bin as our primary worm farm.
 They’re very expensive, but very well made and admittedly, I really like the ability to remove compost from the bottom of the bin without needing to manually handle the upper layers or (shudders) handle all the worms.
 I also like that they are semi-mobile.
 A full hungry bin isn’t light for rolling, especially if you normally keep it on a semi-soft garden surface.
 It works great, and I like the ability to easily use both the liquid and finished compost; however, even with a very happy healthy worm population the processing volume is very limited.
 It’s not a hungry as I would have hoped, but other wise good.

 Setting Up the Hungry Bin: